 If you’re in a hurry but still want to whip up something tasty for a Hanukkah meal, these store-bought Hanukkah foods are all cruelty-free and ready to eat.

 No gathering or celebration is complete without bagels.
-Vegan cream cheese is easy to find in most large grocery stores, whole foods stores or online – try Daiya, Miyokos, Tofutti, or Kite Hill (you could even make some carrot lox to go with it!).
+Vegan cream cheese is easy to find in most large grocery stores or online.
+Try Daiya, Miyoko’s, Tofutti, or Kite Hill (you could even make some carrot lox to go with it!).

 If you’re heading to a Hanukkah dinner hosted by someone else, offer to bring a dish or two with you.
 Not only will this help out your host (who may or may not be confident cooking for vegans), but it gives you a chance to wow your non-vegan family and friends with your tasty food!

-Give a Hanukkah gift to the animals this year, and try vegan!
-Sign up to our free 31-day email series!
+Give a Hanukkah gift to the animals this year and try vegan!
+Sign up for our free 31-day email series!